KorneAlex/OleksandrKorniienko_assessment_2_web/Readme.md

 3. Open the project in your preferred code editor or serve it using a local development server.

 ## Usage
-1. Open the `index.html` file from the _site folder in your browser.
-Or better use 11ty.
+1. Use 11ty to run the local server.
 2. Explore the features and functionality of the application.
 3. Try to click on week tiles and hover over the Cities List and everywhere else, you might find something.